-During lockdown, especially at the start, South African consumers were unable to purchase alcohol.
+During lockdown, South African consumers have at times been unable to purchase alcohol.

 Although the restrictions have since lessened, there are still a lot of rules surrounding when, where and how you are allowed to purchase and consume alcoholic beverages.

 Fortunately, I only have a glass of wine or cocktail on occasion, when I’m out for dinner, socialising or of course, going on a winetasting experience.
 So for me, this wasn’t something I had to suffer through as much as other SA citizens.

 However, this is not to say that I did not greatly feel for the breweries, wine farms, businesses and industries that suffered so during this time.

 And I have still enjoyed sipping and savouring several great wines during lockdown.
 So I wanted to share a bit about each of the three with you.
 (Listed in the order I enjoyed them.)

 Now this is a wine I first enjoyed when I visited the gorgeous, vibrant Kunjani Wines in January 2020.